alexey-petrusevich/CS_4550_Final_Project/README.md

 In particular, the following scopes will be useful:

 - ```user-read-private``` allows us to view user's account details;
-- this will be used to pull data such as username and email during the
-- authorization process; we can also use this scope for searching for
-- a track on Spotify when a user requests a specific song
+this will be used to pull data such as username and email during the authorization process; we can also use this scope for searching for a track on Spotify when a user requests a specific song
-- ```playlist-read-private``` allows us to read the track information
-- of a users playlists, public and private; we will use this to
-- display the initial list of playlists to start a party session with,
-- and then also display the tracks of the playlist during live voting
+- ```playlist-read-private``` allows us to read the track information, display the initial list of playlists to start a party session with, and then also display the tracks of the playlist during live voting
-- ```user-modify-playback-state``` allows us to take actions on the
-- user's playback state; we will use this to add the top-voted songs
-- to the queue as well as skip to the next track if the votes suggest
-- we should do so ```user-read-currently-playing``` allows us to see
+- ```user-modify-playback-state``` allows us to take actions on the user's playback state; we will use this to add the top-voted songs to the queue as well as skip to the next track if the votes suggest we should do so
-- what track is currently playing on the user's account; we may use
-- this to verify that actions such as skipping tracks are successful,
-- and we will use it to display the current song being played across
-- the views of all users
+- ```user-read-currently-playing``` allows us to see what track is currently playing on the user's account; we may use this to verify that actions such as skipping tracks are successful, and we will use it to display the current song being played across the views of all users

 ### Realtime Behavior